Gyrn Castle

-Gyrn Castle is a Grade II-listed castellated mansion in Llanasa in Flintshire.
+Gyrn Castle is a Grade II-listed crenellated mansion in Llanasa in Flintshire.

 History

 It was built between 1817 and 1824 by John Douglas, who incorporated parts of a previous house on the Gyrn estate, dating to the late 17th century, on a site overlooking the Dee estuary.

 The estate of Gyrn belonged in the early 17th century to the Mostyns of Cilcain.
 In 1749 ownership passed to the Reverend Samuel Edwards of Pentre Hall by his marriage to Charlotte Mostyn.
 The estate was sold in 1750, and passed by inheritance through three owners until its sale in 1817 to John Douglas, a cotton manufacturer.
 Douglas remodelled the house in 1817–24, probably by adding a third storey, expanding the floorplan with the addition of the projecting dining room at the north end and a picture gallery and tower at the south end.
 The Douglas family sold Gyrn in 1853 to Edward Bates of Hampshire, a ship owner and politician.
 He did little to alter the house, but did add numerous outbuildings.
 The mansion was listed on 17 February 1983 "as a C19 country house notable for its castellated style typical of the C19 Picturesque movement, the result of remodelling an earlier house on the site".